Office Market Faces Much Longer Recovery Than Many Predict

 The next hurdle is how to deal with the glut of sublease office space on the market across the country.
 There are currently 179 million square feet of sublease office space available with 56 million square feet (31% increase) of that coming to the market since the pandemic began in early 2020.
 This sublease space is often discounted to attract tenants, which creates additional challenges for landlords as they try to lease vacant space in their buildings.

-Over 5.4 million job postings and 3.6 percent unemployment add to problem
+Over 5.4 million job postings and 3.6 percent unemployment add to the problem

 Another major force working against the U.S. office market is labor conditions.
 The country currently has more than 5.4 million job postings in comparison to 3.5 million in January 2020.
 The following graph illustrates the peaking trend that continues to plague the labor market: